Wichita woman meets family of her heart donor

 It was a difference that a stethoscope allowed Rylee’s family to hear.

-“To hear Rylee’s heart beat again, I had the same feeling the day she was born,” Bart said.
+“To hear Rylee’s heartbeat again, I had the same feeling the day she was born,” Bart said.

 Rylee’s heart is making sure Williams is here for her son, Isaiah.